-Join the 5 Trillion Dollar a day market by opening a trading account with AvaTrade today!
+Become part of the most popular trading market by opening a trading account with AvaTrade today!

 What is Foreign Exchange?

-Foreign exchange, more commonly known as Forex or FX, relates to buying and selling currencies with the purpose of making profit off the changes in their value.
+Foreign exchange, more commonly known as Forex or FX, relates to buying and selling currencies with the goal of making a profit off the changes in their value.
 As the biggest market in the world by far, larger than the stock market or any other, there is high liquidity in the forex market.
-Therefore, the forex market attracts many traders, beginners and experienced alike.
+This market attracts many traders, both beginners and more experienced.

 The Forex Market

-With approximately $4 trillion USD traded in the market every day, the forex market has the highest liquidity in the world.
-Basically, this means that one can buy almost any currency he wishes in high volumes while the market is open.
-The forex market is open 24 hours, 5 days a week – Monday to Friday.
-Trading begins with the opening of the market in Australia, Asia, Europe to follow and then the USA until the markets close on the weekend.
+With approximately $5 trillion traded in the market every day, the forex market has the highest liquidity in the world.
+This means that one can buy almost any currency he wishes in high volumes any time the market is open.
+The forex market is open 24 hours, five days a week – Monday to Friday.
+Trading begins with the opening of the market in Australia, followed by Asia, and then Europe, followed by the US market until the markets close on the weekend.
 The only market open on the weekend is the cryptocurrency market.

 The forex market start time during the summer is on Sunday at 9:00pm GMT, and ends at 9:00pm GMT on Friday.
 In the winter it’s 10:00pm-10:00pm accordingly.
 That results with currencies being traded at all times, day or night.
-Unlike some other instruments, where a downfall of the market would leave traders with untradeable assets, the forex market can always find a buyer or a seller.
+Unlike in other markets, in the forex market you can always find buyers and sellers.

 There are hundreds of currencies in the world, and each one has its own three-letter symbol.
-For instance, the American Dollar is represented by USD, Euros are EUR, Swiss Francs are CHF, British Pounds are GBP and onwards to all the currencies.
+For instance, the American Dollar is represented by USD, Euros are EUR, Swiss Francs are CHF, and British Pounds are GBP.

-Currencies are divided into two main sorts – Major currencies and minor ones.
-The major currencies are derived from the most powerful economies around the globe – the US, Japan, the UK, the Euro Zone, Canada, Australia, Switzerland and New Zealand.
+Currencies are divided into two main categories – Major currencies and Minors.
+The major currencies are derived from the most powerful economies around the globe – the US, Japan, the UK, the Eurozone, Canada, Australia, Switzerland and New Zealand.
 When you pit them against a counterpart. they become a currency pair.
 For instance, the GBP against the USD becomes GBP/USD where one’s value is relative to the other.
 If the GBP goes up against the USD, then the USD goes down.

 There are three types of forex pairs; Major pairs, Minor pairs and Exotic pairs.
 The major pairs always involve the USD, and are the most traded ones.
 The seven major pairs are EURUSD, USDJPY, GBPUSD, USDCAD, USDCHF, AUDUSD and NZDUSD.
 In the minor pairs the major currencies are traded between each other, excluding the USD.
 These can be EURGBP, GBPJPY and others.
 The exotic pairs have one major currency and one minor, such as EURTRY, USDNOK and many more.